gabrielkoerich/talks/meetup-devops.md

 ---

-# 1. Don't optimize or escalate prematurely, but be prepared for this.
+# 1. Don't optimize or escale prematurely, but be prepared for this.

 ^ E.